-- 1. designate a Minister to have responsibility for the interests of volunteers and voluntary organisations and the whole voluntary sector as recognition of the importance this sector as in society; - 2. developing, in consultation with the voluntary sector: - a policy on working in partnership with voluntary organisations and measures to support this; - a policy on volunteering and measures to promote volunteering; - a policy on community development and measures to promote it; - A policy to have all funds directed to the Voluntary Sector falling under the reponsibility of MCVS.
+- 1. designate a Minister to have responsibility for the interests of volunteers and voluntary organisations; - 2. developing, in consultation with the voluntary sector: - a policy on working in partnership with voluntary organisations and measures to support this; - a policy on volunteering and measures to promote volunteering; - a policy on community development and measures to promote it; - a policy to have all funds directed to the Voluntary Sector falling under the reponsibility of MCVS.